bogdanfinn/go-stockx-client/Readme.md

 ### Preface
 This is a go library which should help you scraping stockx product data.
 The library does not use official stockx apis and might break due to unexpected changes from stockx.

+Update: As stated above currently some endpoints are not working anymore.
+Pull Requests are welcome.

 ### Installation

 ```go